lollipopkit/flutter_server_box/README.md

-# toolbox
+# Server Monitor & Toolbox

-A new Flutter project.
+A new Flutter project which provide a chart view to display server status data.

 ## ScreenShots
 <table>